Linear regression with unmatched data: a deconvolution perspective

 \begin{theorem} Suppose $F^\epsilon\in C^2$ and there exists $M > 0$ such that $f^\epsilon \le M$ and $\vert (f^\epsilon)^{(1)} \vert \le M$.
 Also assume that there exists an integer $m \ge 1$ and $a_1 < \cdots < a_m$ such that $f^\epsilon$ is monotone on $(-\infty, a_1], (a_1, a_2), \cdots, [a_m, \infty)$.
 Furthermore, we assume that $\EE\Vert X \Vert^2_2< \infty$, and the matrix

 is positive-definite.
 Then when $|\mathcal{B}_0| = 1$ we have

 where

-with $Z = \beta^T_0 X$ and $\mathbb{B}_1$ and $\mathbb{B}_2$ are two independent standard Brownian Bridges from $(0,0)$ to $(1, 0)$.
-The random vector $U^{-1}V$ is distributed as $\mathcal{N}(\mathbf{0}, U^{-1} \EE[VV^T]U^{-1})$. \end{theorem} The conditions required for $f^\epsilon$ are satisfied by most of the well-known densities, including normal, Laplace, symmetric Gamma densities and any finite convolution thereof.
+with $Z = \beta^T_0 X$, and $\mathbb{B}_1$ and $\mathbb{B}_2$ are two independent standard Brownian Bridges from $(0,0)$ to $(1, 0)$.
+The random vector $U^{-1}\mathbb{V}$ is distributed as $\mathcal{N}(\mathbf{0}, U^{-1} \EE[\mathbb{V} \mathbb{V} ^T]U^{-1})$. \end{theorem} The conditions required for $f^\epsilon$ are satisfied by most of the well-known densities, including normal, Laplace, symmetric Gamma densities and any finite convolution thereof.
 The asymptotic covariance matrix has a complicated dependence on the parameters of the model.
-However, knowing exactly is not at all necessary to make useful inference.
-In fact, the asymptotic result of Theorem~\ref{limitDist} allows us to use re-sampling techniques to infer about the true regression vector.
-Therefore, one can resort to bootstrap in order to find approximation of asymptotic confidence bounds for $\beta_0$.
+However, the exact knowledge of this asymptotic covariance matrix is not at all necessary to make useful inferences.
+In fact, the asymptotic result of Theorem~\ref{limitDist} allows us to use re-sampling techniques to infer the true regression vector.
+Therefore, one can resort to bootstrap in order to find an approximation of asymptotic confidence bounds for $\beta_0$.

-Theorem~\ref{limitDist} provides the asymptotic normality of the DLSE only under identifiability of the unmatched linear regression model and hence it cannot be used beyond the scope where $|\mathcal{B}_0| = 1$.
-Having said that, we conjecture that under the setting of Theorem~\ref{pole}, the estimator resulting from ordering the components of $\hat{\beta}_n$ from smallest to largest value should be consistent and even asymptotically normal with asymptotic mean equal to the ordered vector $\beta_{\text{ordered}} = [\beta^{(1)}, \cdots, \beta^{(d)}]$ for any $\beta\in\mathcal{B}_{n, 2}$, where $\beta^{(1)}\leq\cdots\leq\beta^{(d)}$ are the ordered elements of $\beta$.
-This conjecture will be numerically validated in our Example 3 below.
+Theorem~\ref{limitDist} provides the asymptotic normality of the DLSE only under the identifiability of the unmatched linear regression model, and hence it cannot be used beyond the scope where $|\mathcal{B}_0| = 1$.